rossibarra/2015-shell-genomics/README-bak.md

 This prints out the contents of the `F3D0_S188_L001_R1_001.fastq` file.

 * * * *
-**Short Exercises**
+**Exercises**

-1. Print out the contents of the `~/edamame-data/shell/MiSeq/stability.files` file.
+1. Print out the contents of the `~/shell-genomics/data/MiSeq/stability.files` file.
 What does this file contain?

-2. Without changing directories, (you should still be in `edamame-data`), use one short command to print the contents of all of the files in the `/home/username/edamame-data/shell/MiSeq` directory.
+2. Without changing directories, (you should still be in `shell-genomics`), use one short command to print the contents of all of the files in the `/home/username/shell-genomics/data/MiSeq` directory.

 * * * *